influxdata/flux/docs/SPEC.md

 #### Reduce
 Reduce aggregates records in each table according to the reducer `fn`.
 The output for each table will be the group key of the table, plus columns corresponding to each field in the reducer object.

-If the reducer record contains a column with the same name as a group key column, then the group key column's value is overwritten and the the resulting record is regrouped into the appropriate table.
+If the reducer record contains a column with the same name as a group key column, then the group key column's value is overwritten, and the outgoing group key is changed.
+However, if two reduced tables write to the same destination group key, then the function will error.

 Reduce has the following properties: